Jet Ski Richelieu From Lake Champlain To St Lawrence River…

-Our self guided Richelieu River Sea Doo tour in Quebec was a fantastic PWC adventure that I’d highly recommend to any boater.
-Cruiser, runabout and Sea Doo, Jet Ski or Waverunner personal watercraft owners have much in common when it comes to selecting a good destination for a boating tour, so if you’re looking for a new marine adventure or more rides like it, this one’s for you (To view full magazine story, click on the article above)
+Our self guided Richelieu River Sea Doo tour in Quebec was a fantastic PWC adventure that I’d highly recommend to any recreational boater.
+Cruiser, runabout and Sea Doo, jet ski or waverunner personal watercraft owners have much in common when it comes to selecting a good destination for a Sea Doo tour.
+So if you’re looking for a new marine adventure or more rides like it, this one’s for you (To view full magazine story, click on the article above)

 Richelieu River Sea Doo Tour: First Time for Sea Doo & Jet Ski in Quebec…

-Although I’m experienced with Sea Doo touring, I hadn’t done any prior Quebec cruising on my Sea Doo GTX S 155.
+Although I’m experienced with Sea Doo riding, I hadn’t done any prior Quebec cruising on my Sea Doo GTX 155.
 I had lots of questions about where to go and what to expect.
-Like other boaters, I was looking for well-marked, navigable waters, good marina facilities, boat-friendly shore side lodgings and restaurants, and a scenic, safe voyage.
+Like other recreational boaters, I was looking for well-marked, navigable waters, good marina facilities, boat-friendly shore side lodgings and restaurants.
+And a scenic, safe voyage.
 I also needed to be able to converse in English.

-I found all this and more on our 800-kilometre tour centred around Quebec’s Richelieu River, with sojourns into Lake Champlain and the St. Lawrence River.
-Riding Sea-Doo watercraft, Frank & Beth Crocco and Johnny Biasi & Trish Robinson joined my wife, Marsha, and I on this voyage.
-What we discovered and the advice I can offer are equally applicable to those who choose to do this tour (or any part of it) in other kinds of boats or at a more leisurely pace.
+I found all this and more on our 800-kilometre Sea Doo tour centred around Quebec’s Richelieu River, with sojourns into Lake Champlain and the St. Lawrence River.
+Riding Sea-Doo watercraft, Frank & Beth Crocco and Johnny Biasi & Trish Robinson joined my wife, Marsha, and I on this Sea Doo ride.
+What we discovered and the advice I can offer are equally applicable to those who choose to do this Sea Doo tour (or any part of it) in other kinds of recreational boats or at a more leisurely pace.

 Richelieu River Sea Doo Tour: East of Montreal…

 Located just east of Montreal, the Richelieu River flows about 170 kilometres from the north end of Lake Champlain downstream to the St. Lawrence River at the City of Sorel-Tracy.
 Throughout history, everyone from the Iroquois and French explorers to traders and military expeditions have navigated the Richelieu.
-Today, it’s an important part of the international “Lakes to Locks” recreational route that enables boaters to cruise from the Montreal/St. Lawrence area down the Hudson River to New York City or to connect to the Erie or Oswego canals.
+Today, it’s an important part of the international “Lakes to Locks” recreational route.
+This enables recreational boaters to cruise from the Montreal/St. Lawrence area down the Hudson River to New York City.
+Or to connect to the Erie or Oswego canals.

 Richelieu River Sea Doo Tour: Jet Ski Friendly Lodgings…

-For those of us that want to spend each night ashore (not much sleeping room on a PWC or a runabout), the regional Tourisme Montérégie suggested some of their finest waterfront lodgings (see photos and listing below), in tour order – Auberge du Lac Champlain (Venise-en-Quebec), Manoir Rouville-Campbell (Mont-Saint-Hilaire), Auberge de la Rive (Sorel), and Auberge Hadfield (Saint-Marc-sur Richelieu).
-Each either has its own docks or an adjacent marina, and offers excellent lodgings plus an on site restaurant.
+For those of us that want to spend each night ashore (not much sleeping room on a PWC or a runabout), the regional Tourisme Montérégie suggested some of their finest waterfront lodgings (see photos and listing below).
+In tour order, they are – Auberge du Lac Champlain (Venise-en-Quebec), Manoir Rouville-Campbell (Mont-Saint-Hilaire), Auberge de la Rive (Sorel), and Auberge Hadfield (Saint-Marc-sur Richelieu).
+Each either has its own docks or an adjacent marina, and offers excellent lodgings plus an on site restaurant for Sea Doo riders.

 Read my entire Sea-Doo tour article, “Riding the Richelieu” as published in Canadian Yachting Magazine.